CrevanB/ppo-triple-pendulum/README.md

 Cart damping is modelled, but joint friction, motor dynamics, and other real-world effects are not.
 It's an idealised, somewhat simplistic physics simulation.

 Two policies work together: one learns to swing the pendulum up from hanging, and a second learns to balance it once near upright.
-An interactive pygame GUI lets you watch the trained controller run live and switches between the two policies automatically based on the pendulum's angle.
+An interactive pygame GUI lets you watch the trained controller run live and switches between the two policies automatically based on the pendulums' angle.

 A force applied to the cart is the only control input.